kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 "MqttPort": 1883
 ```

-Coordiantor config can also contains `GlobalSettings` from regular NBomber [JSON configuration](json-config).
-After the Coordinator starts and reads the config file, it will send all settings to the Agents.
+Coordinator config can also contain `GlobalSettings` from regular NBomber [JSON configuration](json-config).
+After Coordinator starts and reads the config file, it will send all settings to Agents.

 ```json {20} title="coordinator-config.json"
 {